Basic Maintenance

 By following these maintenance tips, you can help ensure the longevity and optimal performance of your e-bike.

 Under warranty, electronic E-Bike components are covered for repairs.
-You have the option to schedule an appointment with your local Ridepanda hub or visit certified brand retailers near you for warranty service.
-All resources are based on Specialized, Giant, and Brompton recommended retailers.
+You have the option to schedule an appointment with your local Ridepanda hub or visit certified brand retailers (Specialized, Giant, and Brompton) near you for warranty service.